 Here are some basic firsthand steps you should always try whenever you have a router problem:

-- Check internet connection cable and power source.
+- Check the internet connection cable and power source.

-- Restart both router and modem, then test the connection again.
+- Restart both the router and modem, then test the connection again.

 - Ensure that the power source and cable both go into the outlet correctly.

 - Check for damaged cables, try using new cables if possible, and see if it makes a difference.

 - Try moving the router to different locations.

 - If the above doesn’t work, try resetting your modem to default.
 This should restore it to factory settings and fix any connection problems.

 Let’s dig deep into these solutions:

 1. Check Your Internet Connection Cable and Power Source